FeaturedIn Everything By Prayer

-I remember one day while working in the Dallas Reservation office, I forgot my lunch, which would invariably happen every once and awhile, and normally when it did, I’d just get something from the vending machines.
-But on this particular day I didn’t have any money with me either.
+One day, while working in the Dallas office, I forgot my lunch.
+Normally when this happened I’d just get something from the vending machines but on this particular day I didn’t have any money with me either.
 Oops!
-I was hungry but I was also too embarrassed to ask anyone for money, so I just sat down in the break room and acted like everything was ok.
+I was hungry but was too embarrassed to ask someone for money, so I just sat down alone in the break room like everything was fine.

-Before long my lunch break was over and I went back to work, hungry.
+Before long my lunch break was over and I went back to work with an empty stomach.

-A couple of hours later, still hungry and feeling a little down, I took my afternoon break and stepped outside of the customer service area to the guard shack area to make a phone call.
+A couple of hours later, still hungry and feeling a little down, I took my afternoon break and stepped outside of the customer service area to a guarded exit area to make a phone call.
 Out of the blue, the guard said, “Hello!” and offered me a slice of her pizza that she had just gotten delivered!
-Of course I accepted it and was so grateful!
+Of course I accepted it and I was so grateful!
 It was delicious!!
 I told her that both she and the slice of pizza were an answer to prayer.
 It brought a smile to both of our faces.

-Pride is a sin.
-It comes in all shapes and sizes, actions and lack of action, and it gets in the way of healthy relationships.
+Pride comes in all shapes and sizes, in actions and in lack of action.
+It gets in the way of healthy relationships.
 It also separates us from God.

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 Matthew 7:7-8